USS Princeton (CG-59)

 USS Princeton (CG-59) is a Ticonderoga-class guided missile cruiser serving in the United States Navy.
 Armed with naval guns and anti-air, anti-surface, and anti-submarine missiles, plus other weapons, she is equipped for surface-to-air, surface-to-surface, and anti-submarine warfare.
 She was previously home to two SH-60B LAMPS Mk III Seahawk helicopters and now carries a pair of the MH-60R version of the Seahawk.
 This warship is named for the Revolutionary War victories over the British by George Washington in and around the town of Princeton, New Jersey.

 Princeton was the first Ticonderoga-class cruiser to carry the upgraded AN/SPY-1B radar system.

 Operational history

 The ship was commissioned on 11 February 1989 in the Ingalls shipyard in Pascagoula, Mississippi.
-After traveling through the Panama Canal, Princeton was home-ported at the Long Beach Naval Shipyard, California.
+After traveling through the Panama Canal, Princeton was home-ported at the Long Beach Naval Station, California.

 Vladivostok port visit

 In 1990, Princeton served as the flagship for the first US Navy visit to the Soviet Union's Pacific port of Vladivostok since before World War II.
 She sailed with Reuben James.
 Before the visit was completed, the crew received word that their Pacific cruise was canceled.
 They returned to Long Beach and joined the Ranger Battle Group preparing to deploy to the Persian Gulf.